 - Tip: After transferring your design to the substrate, be sure to let the item cool all the way down before you handle it or remove it from the heat press.

-#5 – Overlooking Color Management
+#5 – Neglecting Proper Sublimation Color Management and ICC Profiles

 If your printed transfers lack vibrancy, it might be due to low ink levels or ineffective color management.